 While you don’t want jerky that is completely dry as a bone, I recommend marinating your protein before smoking it.
 After it has marinated, let it smoke for a few hours on low heat to make sure it is cooked all the way.
 With beef, you may opt to skip the marinating process and just use your favorite dry rub.
 This results in a crispier texture.
 In these recipes we will aim for a finished product that is cooked through, steeped in flavor, and still slightly pliable – not a tooth breaker.

 A Few Basic Tips

 The recipes here are for a Masterbuilt Electric Smoker.
 You can adjust the timing for charcoal and gas smokers, according to the Masterbuilt instructions.
+I’ve also smoked jerky in a Pit Boss, Bradley and Traeger smokers.
+Jerky turned out delicious in those smokers as well but check the meat often since your smoker might smoke the meat faster or slower than what mentioned in the instructions here.
 When making jerky in your Masterbuilt Electric Smoker there a few basic rules of thumb that I like to follow:

 - Marinate or dry rub the protein first.

 - Line the drip pan and water pan with aluminum foil for easy clean-up.

 - Lay the protein directly on the smoker grates, not a sheet pan.

 - Leave some air space between strips of protein.